Smart Patients Get Smart Care™

 CLL Society recognizes the importance of including expertise from healthcare professionals in the field of CLL and SLL to guide our Research Program award decisions.
 Those working at the ground level treating patients, many of whom are already involved in research themselves, have the greatest understanding of what needs remain and can best identify the most promising research proposals for CLL Society to fund.

-CLL Society reserves the right to not grant the Award should the Research Review Committee determine that none of the proposals received met the necessary criteria and standards set forth within the funded opportunity.
+CLL Society reserves the right to not grant an award should members of any Research Review Committee unanimously decide that the proposals received did not meet the necessary criteria and standards set forth by CLL Society.